ultraio/docs-blockchain/docs/tutorials/advanced-guides/how-to-login-to-toolkit-using-ledger.md

 oultine: [0, 5]
 ---

-# Tutorial - Log in to the Ultra Toolkit using Ledger
+# How to log in to the Ultra Toolkit using Ledger

 Ultra Toolkit is a decentralized application facilitating seamless interaction with the Ultra blockchain and its smart contracts.
 Designed for developers, it provides essential functionalities such as interacting with Ultra smart contracts, searching for Uniqs, Uniq Factories and Users.